 Those first few weeks with Tessa were really rough.
 She had a lot of trouble breastfeeding and I think we had a baby who was chronically hungry.
 As a result, she cried a lot and we had a difficult time soothing her.

-What worked for us was playing music, dancing and singing songs.
+The type of newborn baby activities that worked for us then was playing music, dancing and singing songs.
 We experimented with lots of different CDs and ironically, it was a CD of African drumming music that had the best results.

 Not only did the music help, but I had even better results when I held her and “danced” to the music with her.
 If I wasn’t dancing with her, sometimes I would lay her down on her back and wiggle her arms, legs, and toes to the beat of the music.